 ISLAND BAR AT SOUTHERN SUN HYDE PARK The pool deck at the Southern Sun Hyde Park Hotel is a great vantage point for gazing out over the urban forest of the western suburbs and another good place to catch the sunset from on high.

-MARBLE Located on the rooftop of a new development along Rosebank's Art Gallery Row, much-awarded chef David Higgs' sizzling, live-fire grill house and bar has spectacular views across Joburg towards the Magaliesburg mountains.
+MARBLE Located on the rooftop of the Keyes Art Mile development along Rosebank's Art Gallery Row, much-awarded chef David Higgs' sizzling, live-fire grill house and bar has spectacular views across Joburg towards the Magaliesburg mountains.

 MELVILLE KOPPIES Climb across the Melville koppies for views of purple jacarandas against the backdrop of Joburg's distinctive downtown skyscrapers.
 The best way to explore the koppies is on one of the weekend guided walks.